 Hendersonville

-Sometimes referred to as Apple Alley, Hendersonville is the place to check out an orchard and pick your own fresh produce.
-Home to Dupont State Forest, as well, there are many tranquil trails and cascading waterfalls to be found.
-Places like the Appalachian Pinball Museum are a nod to the quirk of the area.
+Sometimes referred to as Apple Alley, Hendersonville is the place to check out an apple orchard and pick your own fresh produce.
+Home to Dupont State Forest, as well, there are many tranquil trails and cascading waterfalls to be found near Hendersonville!

 Beaufort